richelbilderbeek/ProjectRichelBilderbeek/README.md

 * A web application called ProjectRichelBilderbeekWebsite (in Projects) containing the bundled (Wt) web applications
 * A console application called ProjectRichelBilderbeekConsole (in Projects) containing the bundled console applications
 * C++ Builder Windows-only code, to be ported to cross-platform Qt Creator code

-Absent (yet) is Richel Bilderbeek's HTML work
+* The core of Richel Bilderbeek's HTML website

 Libraries used that are also in this repository are:
 * [Boost (version 1.53.0)](http://www.boost.org)